Table of Contents

-Syphilis is a chronic systematic disease which is easily treated in its early stages, but neglected cases very often lead to grave consequences and death consequently.
-Treponema palladium is the causative factor of syphilis described in 1905-1910 by Schaudinn and Hoffman; Wasserman described the blood test for long-term forms of infection.
+Syphilis is a chronic systemic disease that is easily treated in its early stages; however, untreated cases can lead to grave consequences and death.
+Treponema palladium is the causative factor of syphilis.
+It was described in 1905 by Schaudinn and Hoffman; Wasserman described the blood test for long-term forms of the infection.

-During the First World War, syphilis had become a serious reason for the disability and absence from duty in the US Army, over 10,000 men were discharged, and 7 million lost person-days.
+During the First World War, syphilis was one of the key causes of disability and absence from duty in the United States Army; over 10,000 men were discharged and 7 million person-days were lost to the disease.

-Mercury was administered by the Esculaps of early medicine as the remedy against this infection; however, this chemical element appeared to be very toxic and became the reason of severe consequences or even death.
+Mercury was administered by the Esculaps of early medicine as a remedy against this infection; however, this chemical element was extremely toxic and had severe side effects, including death.

 Pathogenic treponemes are associated with the following 4 diseases: